1 week in Cambodia: History, pristine beaches, and Angkor WAt

 There are multiple ways you can visit Angkor Wat - you can either book a guided tour, find a tuktuk driver to take you all around, rent a bicycle, or even a motorbike.
 There are also a few different ticket options, but information surrounding them online is pretty confusing.

-I only had two days to explore, but thankfully I was able to just by the 1 day ticket and get my second free because of when I visited.
+I only had two days to explore, but thankfully I was able to just buy the 1 day ticket and get my second free because of the fact that I was there freshly post-pandemic.

 Honestly, if I could go back, I would totally go for a third day.
 Most people don’t realize that while Angkor Wat is just one temple, there are about 72 temples located in Angkor.
 It’s an entire archeological site, and because they are quite spaced out, I only go the chance to visit 4 or 5!
 That extra day would’ve been rough on my feet and on my exhaustion levels, but I definitely would’ve powered through for the thrill of it and for the privilege of being able to see just a few more.